iRNA-COSI/APAeval/summary_workflows/identification/README.md

 *OpenEBench compatible Nextflow workflow for assessment of a bioinformatics tool's performance in **identifying poly(A) sites** from RNA-seq data*
 ___

-This README describes the APAeval **quantification** summary workflow.
+This README describes the APAeval **identification** summary workflow.
 For a more general introduction to summary workflows see [the main summary workflow `README.md`][readme-swf].
-For the specification of metrics, in- and output file formats, see [the quantification benchmarks specification][q-spec].
+For the specification of metrics, in- and output file formats, see [the identification benchmarks specification][i-spec].

 - [Description of steps](#description-of-steps)
   - [1.
 Validation](#1-validation)